JeremySCook/CuraProfile/README.md

+Note that this is not my current (4.2.1) machine settings as of 6/6/2020, currently it's Z170, not Z165 after a firmware upgrade, but other settings should be unchanged.

 # CuraProfile
-Cura Profile Moniprice Maker Ultimate V2
+Start/end code for  Moniprice Maker Ultimate V2

 ;(**** start.gcode for Ultimate2 (150S)****)